HB 1774-FN - AS AMENDED BY THE HOUSE

 Department of Revenue Administration (DRA)

-DRA states, for now, this bill would not result in any additional administrative costs that could not be absorbed in the DRA operating budget.
-The fiscal impact of the proposed legislation would be a possible indeterminable increase to the general and education trust funds in the form of increased business tax revenues due to credits being claimed at the federal rather than state level.
+The DRA states this bill would not result in any additional administrative costs that could not be absorbed in its normal operating budget.
+The fiscal impact of the bill would be a possible indeterminable increase to the general and education trust funds in the form of increased business tax revenues due to credits being claimed at the federal rather than state level.
 DRA is unable to quantify the impact due to a lack of understanding about the federal program and how it would interact with the state program, and how taxpayer behavior might change.

 Department of Business and Economic Affairs (DBEA)